forestryio/forestry.io/hugo/content/job-openings/web-developer-09-2020.md

 ### Who you are

 * You have familiarity with JAMstack technologies and CMSs.
-* You have 2+ years of hands-on experience building with modern JavaScript tools and practices (ES6+, bundlers, React/Vue).
+* You have 2+ years of hands-on experience building with modern JavaScript tools and practices (ES6+, bundlers, typescript, React/Vue/Angular).
 * You've spent at least 4 years (combined) in a sales engineering, development, or technical consulting role.
+Equivalent experience will be accepted on a case-by-case basis.
 * You love to learn about new technology and you’re curious about how things work under the hood.
 * You enjoy teaching and coaching others on technical solutions.
 * You’ve effectively communicated with highly technical customers before.